Lifecycle hooks

 -

-Raise a new exception
+Raise new exception

 The new exception is what will bubble up from the component.